Corporate Team Building: A Postmodern Evolution at the Intersection of Sports and Human Resources Management

 LACASSAGNE, M.-F., BOUCHET, P., WEISS, K., & JEBRANE, A. (2004).
 Analysis

-A Comparative Study of Social Perceptions of Sport in France and Morocco: Modern and Postmodern Values Among Sports Science Students. *Staps*, no. 65(3), 97–109.
+A Comparative Study of Social Perceptions of Sports in France and Morocco: Modern and Postmodern Values Among Sports Science Students. *STAPS*, no. 65(3), 97–109.

 MAFFESOLI, M. (2011).
 Postmodern Tribalism.
 Sociétés, No. 112(2), 7–16.